Industrial Engineering & Management graduates are in high demand in business, health care institutions and government organisations.

 - Production & Logistic Management

-Some Bachelors opt for a different Master’s degree, with or without a pre-Master's transition course.
-We offer various other Master's programmes that are a good match with the IEM Bachelor's degree.
+Some bachelors opt for a different master’s degree, with or without a pre-master's transition course.
+We offer various other master's programmes that are a good match with the Bachelor's in IEM.

-Have a look at our overview of all Master’s programmes available at the UT
+Have a look at our overview of all master’s programmes available at UT .

 Career possibilities after studying IEM

 Industrial Engineering & Management is among the degrees with the best job perspectives and highest starting salaries.
 Many of our students have a job before the end of their studies, others within just a few months of graduating.